-The Scout assesses the best way to invest in Liverpool in Fantasy Premier League for their pair of fixtures in Double Gameweek 24 (DGW24).
+The Scout assesses the best way to invest in Liverpool in Fantasy Premier League for their Double Gameweek 25 (DGW25).

 See: All you need to know about Assistant Manager chip

 The Assistant Manager chip allows you to pick a manager and earn points from their club's results for three Gameweeks in a row.
-So if you played it on Arne Slot (£1.5m) in DGW24, you would profit from FOUR matches across three Gameweeks, as it would also include Liverpool's visit to Manchester City in Gameweek 26.
+So if you use it on Slot in DGW25, you would profit from FOUR matches across three Gameweeks, as it would also include Liverpool's visit to Manchester City in Gameweek 26 and home match against Newcastle in Gameweek 27.

 Expect rotation